 You will be paying a minimum fee or 80% of the box office takings, which ever is the greater figure.
 You keep the other 20% and any sales from refreshments, raffles etc.

-After the show, we need to you complete a box office return form detailing your ticket sales and send it back to us along with a cheque.
+After the show, we need to you complete a box office return form detailing your ticket sales and send it back to us along with your payment.

 There are lots of ways of promoting your show but it does take enthusiasm and commitment.
 Whatever methods you apply, be sure to be very clear about the following: